John Armstrong Sr.: American Revolution

 In the early stages of the American Revolutionary War, Armstrong was a brigadier general in the Pennsylvania militia.
 On March 1, 1776, the Continental Congress appointed him to that same rank in the Continental Army.
 He was sent south to begin preparations for the defense of Charleston, South Carolina.
 He contributed his engineering talents to the construction of defenses that enabled them to withstand the Battle of Sullivan's Island later that year.
 When General Charles Lee arrived to take command, he returned to his duties with the main army and with the Pennsylvania militia.
 Pennsylvania named him major general in charge of the state militia.
 This ended his service in the Continental Army, but not the war or his cooperation with General George Washington.

 At the Battle of Brandywine on September 11, 1777, Armstrong's militia held the far left of the American line.
 They were also to guard the army's supplies.
 After a hard day's fighting the Americans were forced to withdraw or face being surrounded.
 Armstrong brought the supplies and his militia out from Pyle's Ford after dark.

 In the Battle of Germantown on October 4, General Armstrong led the American right.
 His mission was to skirt the British left flank and attack there and in their rear.
 Despite delays and the troubles some units had in moving, the overall attack was going well, until the center was held up at the Benjamin Chew House.
 The attack then collapsed after a friendly fire incident in the fog in which General Adam Stephen's men fired on Anthony Wayne's troops causing their withdrawal.
 Armstrong, whose men had advanced nearly to the center of Germantown, but were not greatly involved in the fight later complained that it was "....a glorious victory fought for and eight tenths won, ....mysteriously lost, for to this moment no one man can ....give any good reason for the flight."

 After Germantown, Armstrong was granted permission to give up active command.
-At aged sixty, his health was declining, and old wounds were troubling him.
+At age sixty, his health was declining, and old wounds were troubling him.
 He served until April 4, 1778.